natasha/nerus/README.md

 ## Documentation

-<a href="https://natasha.github.io/nerus">Nerus page on natasha.github.io: motivation, examples, usage</a> (in Russian)
+See the <a href="https://natasha.github.io/nerus">Nerus page on natasha.github.io</a> for motivation, examples and usage (in Russian).

 ## Evaluation

-Nerus is automatically annotated silver standart dataset, it has errors in markup.
+Nerus is an automatically annotated silver standard dataset, it has errors in markup.
 It is important to estimate the quality of annotation and types of errors.
 We apply the same pipeline to Lenta.ru articles and several golden datasets: <a href="https://github.com/natasha/corus#load_ud_syntag">SynTagRus</a>, <a href="https://github.com/natasha/corus#load_gramru">GramEval2020 Taiga News</a>, <a href="https://github.com/natasha/corus#load_ne5">Collection5</a>.
-Then we compare golden markup with our automatic one and estimate error rates.
+Then we compare the golden markup with our automatic one and estimate error rates.

 ### Token segmentation